 If a seriously ill person drafted a sickbed will in which he distributed all his property, it takes effect after his death, and no further action is needed.
 What happens if he also performed a symbolic acquisition and wrote about it in his will?

-Rav says that he is “riding on two steeds,” giving his will both the power of a sickbed bequest and of the gift of a healthy person.
+Rav says that he is “riding on two steeds,” giving his will both the power of a sickbed bequest and the gift of a healthy person.
 Shmuel, however, says that he may have intended the acquisition to take effect after his death, and gifts cannot be given after death.

 Here are the rules then: